Wimmics/d2kab-alignments/README.md

 This project contains different experiments meant to align the [French Crop Usage](http://ontology.irstea.fr/pmwiki.php/Site/FrenchCropUsage) theaurus (FCU) with [TAXREF-LD](https://github.com/frmichel/taxref-ld/), the Linked Data representation of the french taxonomic registry, [TAXREF](https://inpn.mnhn.fr/programme/referentiel-taxonomique-taxref?lg=en).

-One experiment favors alignments precision (fewer alignments with better precision), while the other favors recall (more alignments with potentially more false positives).
+One experiment focuses on only the group of FCU cultivated crops, while the other considers all FCU concepts leading to more alignments with potentially more false positives.

 In both cases, 3 methods are run separately and intermediate results and then merged:
 - Method 1: direct lowercase exact match of FCU crop names with TAXREF-LD vernacular names.